-2. Insert the USB device that contains the new BIOS image ("Super.ROM") into your USB drive and reset the system until the following screen appears:
+- 2. Insert the USB device that contains the new BIOS image ("Super.ROM") into your USB drive and power on the system. - 3.
+While powering on the system, please keep pressing <Ctrl> and <Home> simultaneously on your keyboard until the following screen (or a screen similar to the one below) displays.